PEST CONTROL TIPS & FAQs

 Exterior Entry Points for Rats

-Rats are like tiny burglars looking for any gap or crack in your home’s foundation to slip through.
+- Access Points Around Foundations: Rats are like tiny burglars looking for any gap or crack in your home’s foundation to slip through.
 They can squeeze through surprisingly small openings, making foundation gaps a common entry point.

-Don’t be fooled by their lack of wings—rats are quite the climbers.
+- Entry Points Through Roofing and Siding: Don’t be fooled by their lack of wings—rats are quite the climbers.
 They can use tree branches or vines near your roof to scamper their way inside.
 Gaps in roofing or siding also offer easy access for these persistent pests.

 Common Indoor Access Points for Rats

-Ever heard the pitter-patter of tiny feet in your vents?
+- Entry Points Through Vents and Chimneys: Ever heard the pitter-patter of tiny feet in your vents?
 Rats love using vents, chimneys, or any openings leading from the outside into your cozy abode.
 It’s like their version of a secret tunnel.

-Rats are not picky about their entrances—plumbing pipes or utility openings provide a convenient pathway for rats to navigate through the intricate tunnels of your home.
+- Access Through Plumbing and Utility Openings: Rats are not picky about their entrances—plumbing pipes or utility openings provide a convenient pathway for rats to navigate through the intricate tunnels of your home.
 Time for a game of hide-and-squeak?

 Structural Vulnerabilities and Rats

-Walls and floors might seem sturdy to us, but to rats, they’re just another obstacle course.
+- Weakened Points in Walls and Floors: Walls and floors might seem sturdy to us, but to rats, they’re just another obstacle course.
 Cracks or weakened points in your home’s structure are like an open invitation for these agile intruders.

-Crawl spaces and attics are like the penthouse suites for rats.
+- Risks Associated with Crawl Spaces and Attics: Crawl spaces and attics are like the penthouse suites for rats.
 Dark, quiet, and often undisturbed, these areas provide the perfect hideout for rats to set up camp and cause mischief.
 Time to evict these unwanted tenants!

 Are there humane ways to control rat populations without using traps or baits?